superarts/d2r-loot-filter/README.md

 ### Loading

 - Go to Battle.net or Diablo 2 Resurrected launcher, go to D2R, and edit game settings (next to "Play" button).
-- Add `-mod givemhell -txt` as "command line argument".
+- Add `-mod superarts -txt` as "command line argument".

 After launching the game, all your settings are reset, including options, custom key bindings etc.